What To Do While Out On Bail

 - Stay Clean & Sober: If you need help, find a locally scheduled Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meeting.
 We can help point you in the right direction if you are unsure where to begin.

-- Practice ‘Self Protection’: While you are released on bail, be sure to obey the laws and avoid putting yourself in situations that could bring you attention from law enforcement.
+- Practice ‘Self Protection’: While released on bail, be sure to obey the laws.
+Avoid putting yourself in situations that could bring you to the attention of law enforcement.

-- Keep Full-Time Employment: Judges consider jobs, and going to school is also a plus.
+- Keep Full-Time Employment: Judges consider jobs and school attendance when making their decisions.

 - Avoid People Who Could Get You Into Trouble: If hanging out with the wrong crowd was the reason for your arrest, avoid those people.
-You don’t want to get caught up in something new that they may be doing while you are out on bail.
+You don’t want to get caught up in something new that they may be doing while you are awaiting trial.

-- Seek Help: If you are charged with a crime that involves violence, consider enrolling in an ‘anger management’ class on your own.
-The judge will notice that you are taking steps to better yourself.
+- Seek Help: If charged with a crime that involves violence, consider enrolling in an ‘anger management’ class on your own.
+Then, the judge will notice that you are taking steps to better yourself.